What is the "consensus" by the "experts" about the best single-winner voting system?

 The unfortunate reality as of 2006 is that there is no visible consensus among either political scientists, economists, or mathematicians about the best single-winner voting system.
 But there should be, and we think there ultimately will be, a consensus for range voting.

-The usual impression one gathered from political science books up to 2000 was there were 4 main branches of single-winner systems, namely, Borda, single transferable vote, Condorcet, and approval voting – with few people (and fewer, if any, books) willing to stand up and say one of them was the best – and almost nobody in that literature said anything about range voting whatever up to just a few years ago (well, see this history for some examples...)
+The usual impression one gathered from political science books up to 2000 was there were 4 main branches of single-winner systems, namely, Borda, single transferable vote, Condorcet, and approval voting – with few people (and fewer, if any, books) willing to stand up and say one of them was the best – and almost nobody in that literature said anything about range voting whatever up to about 2004 (well, see this history for some examples...)

-Now that indecision was justifiable since all four of those systems do seem best in computer simulation studies &ndash depending on the "settings" of the simulations.
+Now that indecision was justifiable since all four of those systems do seem best in computer simulation studies – depending on the "settings" of the simulations.
 (E.g. see Merrill's book.)
 In other words, computer simulation studies were incapable of reaching an unambiguous conclusion that one of these four was the best; you can construct plausible election situations where each seems better than the others.
-Furthermore, philosophical comparisons also were not capable of reaching such a conclusion, because people kept disagreeing.
+Furthermore, philosophical comparisons also were not capable of reaching such a conclusion, in the sense that people kept disagreeing.

 Now besides me just telling you my impression about my view of the consensus thinking (above), there is this objective evidence.
 I examined the bylaws of professional associations in the field and found: